majidorc/parse-email/README.md

   - All dashboard metrics and percent changes require their respective DOM elements
   - Percent change for Total Bookings metric
 - **Server Time Debug Endpoint:** `/api/server-time` returns current server time, UTC, and formatted Bangkok time for debugging timezone issues on Vercel.
+- **[2025-07-07] Latest Updates:**
+  - Each tab button (Dashboard, Bookings, Programs, Accounting) now has a unique color theme for better UX and clarity (indigo, blue, green, pink).
+  - Summary cards (Today, Tomorrow, Day After Tomorrow) always show unfiltered (all bookings) counts, regardless of search or filter.
+Only the table/cards below are filtered.
+  - Summary cards in bookings tab now match dashboard style and stack vertically on mobile (1 column, no horizontal scroll).
+  - Mobile booking cards are always visible when Bookings tab is active, regardless of color class logic.
+  - Telegram bot: /search and natural queries always reply in the correct chat (private or group), and always show the unified inline keyboard (OP, RI, Customer, National Park Fee).
+  - National Park Fee inline keyboard button in Telegram always shows 'Cash on tour : National Park Fee' with check/cross, and toggling updates the main message line accordingly.
+  - Inline keyboard and callback logic for toggling OP, RI, Customer, and National Park Fee is now robust and always in sync with the database and message.

 ---